AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

    ![Select title within the teaser](assets/dev-select-title.png)

 You can now edit the title of the teaser component!
-These changes are then persisted to your local development instance of AEM.

 ## What does it all mean? {#what-does-it-mean}